-Verify dewar shield is closed.
+Verify Dewar shield is closed.

 Notify all personnel working in test area that a high power RF test is about to begin.
 Verify they are wearing dosimetry and have been trained on the current VTA RWP.

-In the VTA Operational Safety Log Book enter: date, cavity name, operator name and dewar number.
+In the VTA Operational Safety Log Book enter: date, cavity name, operator name and Dewar number.

-Post VTA as a Radiation Area and the VTA Control Room as an RA per instructions in Radiation Worker Permit (RWP) document.
+Post VTA as a Radiation Area and the VTA Control Room as an Radiation Area per instructions in Radiation Worker Permit (RWP) document.

-At the PSS system panel, move the key from disable to enable position and press dewar under test square grey icon so it is red.
+At the PSS system panel, move the key from disable to enable position and press Dewar under test square grey icon so it is red.

 In the software, set Attn slide switch to 40db.